IBM/ubiquity-k8s/helm_chart/ibm_storage_enabler_for_containers/README.md

 ## Limitations
 * Only one type of IBM storage backend (block or file) can be configured on the same Kubernetes or ICP cluster.
-* Only one instance of IBM Storage Enabler for Containers can be deployed in a Kubernetes cluster.
+* Only one instance of IBM Storage Enabler for Containers can be deployed in a Kubernetes cluster, serving all Kubernetes namespaces.
 * None of the deployments under this chart  support scaling.
 Thus, their replica must be 1.

 ## Documentation